Lots of changes are on the way

 For lots of women during pregnancy, their sex drive hits fifth gear.
 I think it’s to make up for the fact it will also become a distant memory.
 I can’t imagine many partners are complaining about this side of pregnancy either so fun for both of you.
 Sadly for some, their partners feel uncomfortable with intimacy whilst they’re pregnant.
 That too is completely normal so just keep communication open and honest.

-There you have 5 things about pregnancy that you may not know.
+There you have 5 things you might not know pregnancy that you may now know.
 I hope you enjoyed this cheekier post and I hope it helps gives a little insight for you.
 This is just the tip of the iceberg though.
 Let me know if you’re expecting below.
 Or any questions you have.
 If you’ve had babies before what was a shock you got from being pregnant?
 Maybe you had a bizarre craving?
 Lets us know it all!

 Lots of Love